Self-Guided Belief Propagation -- A Homotopy Continuation Method: Introduction

-In this work, we present self-guided belief propagation (SBP) that aims to fill this gap.
-The observation that strong pairwise potentials reduce accuracy and deteriorate the convergence properties~\cite{knoll2017uai} inspired us to construct a homotopy; i.e., we first consider only local potentials (where BP is exact) and subsequently modify the model by increasing the pairwise potentials to the desired values.
-SBP thus solves a deterministic sequence of models that iteratively refines the Bethe approximation towards an accurate solution that is uniquely defined by the initial model.
+In this work, we present self-guided belief propagation (SBP) to help address this gap.
+The observation that strong pairwise potentials often reduce accuracy and worsen the convergence properties~\cite{knoll2017uai} inspired us to construct a homotopy; i.e., we first consider only local potentials (where BP is exact) and subsequently modify the model by gradually increasing the pairwise potentials to their given values.
+SBP thus solves a deterministic sequence of models that iteratively refines the Bethe approximation towards a solution that is uniquely defined by the initial model.

-We evaluate SBP for grid-graphs, complete graphs, and random graphs with Ising potentials and, compared to BP, we observe superior performance in terms of accuracy; in fact SBP achieves more accurate results than Gibbs sampling in a fraction of runtime.
-We theoretically demonstrate optimality of the selected fixed point for \emph{attractive}\footnote{An attractive model is a probabilistic graphical model where all pairwise interactions are specified by positive couplings; a general model contains pairwise interactions with negative couplings as well (cf. Sec~\ref{subsec:background:model}).} models with unidirectional local potentials.
-Additionally SBP enhances the convergence properties and excels for \emph{general} models where SBP provides accurate results despite the non-convergence of BP.
-We further expect that the ease of use lowers the hurdle for practical applications.
+We empirically evaluate SBP for grid-graphs, complete graphs, and random graphs with random potentials.
+Compared to BP, we observe superior performance in terms of accuracy; in fact, SBP achieves more accurate results than Gibbs sampling in a fraction of run-time.
+Additionally, SBP exhibits favorable convergence properties and excels for hard problems, for which -- despite BP failing to converge -- SBP provides accurate results.
+We also analyze SBP theoretically and demonstrate optimality of the selected fixed point for \emph{attractive} models with unidirectional local potentials.\footnote{An attractive model is a probabilistic graphical model where all pairwise interactions are specified by positive couplings; a general model also contains pairwise interactions with negative couplings.
+Unidirectional local potentials are potentials that all favor the same state (see Section~\ref{subsec:background:model}).}

+It is worth emphasizing that SBP is a relatively straightforward modification to standard BP that can be easily added to existing BP implementations.
+We thus expect that the ease of use lowers the hurdle for practical applications.

-The paper is structured as follows: Section~\ref{sec:background} provides some background on probabilistic graphical models, belief propagation, and methods that minimize the free energy.
-Our proposed algorithm is presented in Section~\ref{sec:SBP} and important properties are presented subsequently.
+The paper is structured as follows: Section~\ref{sec:background} provides background on probabilistic graphical models, belief propagation, and methods that minimize the free energy.
+Moreover, we present a unified taxonomy of model-classes according to their complexity.
+Our proposed algorithm is presented in Section~\ref{sec:SBP}.
 We evaluate SBP and discuss empirical observations in Section~\ref{sec:experiments} and provide a more formal analysis in Section~\ref{sec:theory}.
-Finally we conclude the paper in Section~\ref{sec:conclusion}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.